 - Begin requesting confidential letters of recommendation; have them sent to the Health Professions Advising Office.

 - Register for the admissions test required (if you plan to apply during your junior year).
 Take the MCAT.
-Please check for the most updated MCAT informtion.
+Please check for the most updated MCAT information.

 - Register for an optional test preparation course-Princeton or Kaplan are two.

 - Go online or check out admissions books for your profession; research specific schools.

-- Visit the website for the professional association that you are interested in; AAMC (medical school), ADEA (dental school).
+- Visit the website for the professional association that you are interested in such as the AAMC (medical school), ADEA (dental school).
 For a list of professional associations by field, visit: Defining Health Professions.

 - Attend required application meetings in February and March.